JohnLacerdaOliveira/Console_PhoneBook/README.md

 # Console_PhoneBook
 Console-based contact management and format converter application developed in C#.
 The app performs CRUD operations (Create, Read, Update, Delete), has full unit test coverage of it's functionality and supports import/export capabilities in four file formats: CSV, vCard, JSON, and XML.
-This project was primarily intended as a learning vehicle, with a strong focus on clean, well-structured, and properly implemented coding principles and was developed as an honest effort to develop something from a blank file trying to solve problems without any gide or tutorial.
+This project was primarily intended as a learning vehicle, with a strong focus on clean, well-structured, and properly implemented coding principles and was developed as an honest effort to creatw something from a blank file trying to solve problems without any gide or tutorial.
 Althought the app is very basic in functionality it was developed with SOLID coding principles in mind like single responsability, dependency inversion and open/closed principles which in conjunction with Unit test implementation forms a strong base for further develpment if anyone has the motivation to do so.

 ## Table of Contents (Optional)